-This page was created to help make that logic easier to understand: where it makes more sense to go today on Santa Maria, which zones tend to work better in certain contexts, and how to make smarter decisions before losing time on unnecessary driving.
+This page was created to help make that logic easier to understand: where it makes more sense to go today on Santa Maria, which areas tend to work better in certain contexts, and how to make smarter decisions before losing time on unnecessary driving.

 Where to go today on Santa Maria